TheAistronaut/night-city-os/README.md

 swapping code mid-tap. **If you skip step 2 the old version keeps serving from cache.**

+## Training

+TRAINING → PLAN builds the exercise library.
+Each exercise declares what it measures — weight and reps, reps only, distance and time, or duration — so lifting, calisthenics, running and classes all work without a schema change.
+Routines are named groups of exercises.

+Nothing is preloaded.
+The repo is public, so no exercise or contract is hardcoded.

+A session in progress is written to storage on every change, so a locked phone or a reload mid-workout loses nothing.

+**Feeding XP.** Sessions do not award XP directly.
+Create a contract in CONFIG with the TRAINING flag set, point a routine at it, and finishing a session clears that contract at its tier value.
+Contracts flagged this way cannot be tapped by hand.

 ## Backups

 CONFIG → DATA → DOWNLOAD JSON.
 Do it monthly.